ahmedessamrizk/AUVNET-Internship-Assessment/README.md

 ## Features

 ### User
-- Perform CRUDS (Create, Read, Update, Delete, Search) operations on products.
+- Perform CRUDS (Create, Read, Update, Delete) operations on products.
 - Add, view, and remove items from the wishlist.

 ### Admin